locationtech/udig-platform/docs/user/en/uDig Overview.rst

 Out of the box uDig includes:

-* :doc:`Map Perspective <Map Perspective>` - used to work with and explore spatial information
+* :doc:`/reference/Map Perspective` - used to work with and explore spatial information
-* :doc:`Style Perspective <Style Perspective>` - used to work on styling spatial data in a distraction free environment
+* :doc:`/reference/Style Perspective` - used to work on styling spatial data in a distraction free environment

 **Related concepts**